UTSC // Computer Science

 // the story

-That's what I got on the CSCA48 Winter 2026 midterm.
+That's what happened on the CSCA48 Winter 2026 midterm.
 Not great.
 I sat down afterwards and realized the issue wasn't effort — it was the way I'd been studying.
 Reading notes passively, not actually testing myself on code, not drilling the exact kind of questions the exam asks.

 So I built this.
 A site that actually forces you to engage — write code in boxes, get AI feedback on it, take timed quizzes, trace through the real midterm questions.
 Everything I wish had existed before I walked into that exam room.